eeditiones/e-editiones-website/posts/community-solomon-project.md

 Invited speaker: Bastiaan Waagmeester, Seminar für mittelalterliche Geschichte, Universität Tübingen

 The Salomon project is an attempt to make the prognostic Table of Salomon accessible to a wider audience through open digital presentation methods.
-In this talk, we will discuss the possibilities offered by TEI-Publisher to access medieval
+In this talk, we will discuss the possibilities offered by TEI-Publisher to access medieval sources and use them for teaching.